makoto/haystack.js/README.md

 ### Advanced Use

-"any" takes an function and you can define various condition for the search
+"any" takes a function and you can define various search conditions

 Search where key is "name" and value is "bob"